pnadolsky/Adaptive_quadrature/aq_cpp/README_QUADRATURE.md

 ```
 - Implements a transformation to map nodes to the interval `[lower, upper]`.
 - Uses an exponential transformation to adapt integration points to singular behavior.
-- The form of the transformation depends on the vaule of $\alpha$:
+- The form of the transformation depends on the value of $\alpha$:
 $$
 x(t) = a \cdot (1-z) + b \cdot z,
 $$